dieguelin/Python-DC-Motor-Control-Library-for-Raspberry-Pi/README.md

 # Features

-Port Mapping and Instantiation: The library provides a class where you can instantiate port mappings, allowing for customized configuration aligned with your specific hardware setup.
+Port Mapping and Instantiation: The library provides a class where you can configure port mappings for setting up PWM (pulse width modulation) output pins and input pins for motor encoder in the Raspberry Pi 4.

 Control Methods: Utilize intuitive control methods such as .move(degrees) to specify precise motor movements, enhancing ease of use in motor management tasks.